 So maybe they will all dry up then?

 No, they will not.
 But the foundations of the houses, the walls of the canals in Istrian stone, and all the ingenious craftsmanship that has withstood high waters, currents, and subsidence for a thousand years, are at risk.
-It not so much the canals.
+It is not so much the canals.
 It’s everything else that is facing enormous challenges.
-And the biggest challenge of them all is the rising sea levels.
+And the biggest challenge of them all are the rising sea levels.

 … Now, really, are there sharks in Venice?